AdarshTheki/HTML-CSS-Javascript/SHORT-NOTES.md

 -   Constructor Object
 -   Built-in Object

-### Prototypical Inheritance:
+### prototypal inheritance:

 -   Every object has a prototype properties.
 -   It objects inherit properties and methods from their prototypes.
 -   Prototypes create a chain, allowing for shared behavior among objects.
--   `Object.create()` can be used for explicit prototypical inheritance.
+-   `Object.create()` can be used for explicit prototypal inheritance.

 ### Class:

-a class is a blueprint or template for creating objects
+A class is a blueprint or template for creating objects

 ```js
 class Person {